zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 ### Token Usage {#tokenusage}

-Token Usage monitoring is now possible for
+[Token usage](/appstore/modules/genai/commons/#token-usage) monitoring is now possible for the following operations:

-1. Chat Completions with History
+* Chat Completions with History
-2. Chat Completion without History
+* Chat Completion without History
-3. Embeddings with Cohere Embed
+* Embeddings with Cohere Embed
-4. Embeddings with Amazon Titan Embeddings
+* Embeddings with Amazon Titan Embeddings

-for more infromation about how you can use the token usage at [GenAI commons](https://docs.mendix.com/appstore/modules/genai/commons/#token-usage).
+For more information about using this feature, refer to the [GenAI commons documentation](/appstore/modules/genai/commons/#token-usage).

 ## Technical Reference {#technical-reference}